 Can I Sue An Uber Or Lyft Driver If I Wasn’t A Passenger?

 Yes.
-If a careless Uber or Lyft driver injured you, you can sue them, as well as Uber or Lyft if:
+If a careless Uber or Lyft driver injured you, you can sue them, as well as Uber or Lyft if they’re:

-- or, waiting to accept a new customer.
+- Or, if they’re waiting to accept a new customer.

 The amount of available insurance coverage depends upon whether the rideshare driver was carrying a customer, or “on the clock,” but not carrying a customer.
 Uber and Lyft provide $1 million of liability insurance coverage if their driver injured you while the driver transported a customer.

 If the Uber or Lyft driver injured you while they were “on the clock,” but not carrying a customer, Uber and Lyft only provide $50,000 of bodily injury coverage per injured victim with a total of $100,000 bodily injury coverage per accident no matter how many victims are injured.